Installation

 http://your_domain/tasuke

 A web browser which can accept HTML5 is required.
-We checked the operation of TASUKE with Internet Explore(9 or later), Firefox and Google Chrome on Win and Mac.
+We checked the operation of TASUKE with Edge, Firefox and Google Chrome on Win and Mac.

 If the TASUKE does not work, see this document.